GallowayLabMIT/protocols/docs/protocols/tc/platE_MEF_reprogramming.rst

 Day Five (infect 2):

-1. Collect media from Plat-Es again and reinfect/retransduce the plates for a second day.
+1. Collect media from Plat-Es again and reinfect/retransduce the MEFs for a second day.

 Day Six (1 dpi):